-The Local Food Dinner is an event centered on celebrating food, farmers and community.
-In addition to enjoying a wonderful meal made from ingredients sourced close to home, the Local Food Dinner hosts a farmers’ market and inspirational speaker.
+The Local Food Dinner is an event centered on celebrating food, farmers and community including a wonderful meal made from ingredients sourced close to home and an inspirational speaker.

 Where: Dickinson College Holland Union Building (HUB), 28 N. College Street, Carlisle, PA